segmentio/segment-docs/src/connections/destinations/catalog/profitwell/index.md

 beta: true
 ---

 [ProfitWell](https://www.profitwell.com) provides free subscription metrics to help you identify opportunities and then tools to help you reduce churn, optimize pricing, and grow your subscription business end-to-end.
-This integration enables ProfitWell users to leverage it's Retain product and Engagement Tracking capabilities.
+This integration enables ProfitWell users to use it's Retain product and Engagement Tracking capabilities.

 This destination is maintained by ProfitWell.
 For any issues with the destination, [contact their team](mailto:product@profitwell.com).